Paris

 Degree credit module options by departmentHow to enrol

-A very high-level language module for students in their third year of French study post A level.
+A very high-level language module for students in their third year of French study, post A level.

 This module will examine the French response to the various ethical dilemmas presented to modern societies.
 It will cover a range of topics on the social and political evolution of contemporary France and the implications of globalisation and the technological revolution.

-This module aims to:
+This module will:

 By the end of the module, students should have reached approximately the C1/C2 standard of the Common European Framework of Reference (CEFR).